 While performing this exercise it's important to keep a neutral heel position and not let the toes curl or lift off the ground.
 When done correctly the ball of the foot and the heel stay in contact with the ground while the arch lifts.

 Hold the flexed position for 5 to 10 seconds.

 2. Calf Stretch

-Good ankle flexibility is an important part of preventing the collapse of the arch and controlling foot pronation.
+Having good ankle flexibility can be an important part of preventing the collapse of the arch and controlling foot pronation.
 The calf is a group of muscles that run along the back of the lower leg and attach onto the heel.